Explore Section

 What is Community Solar?

-Community solar programs promote participation in renewable energy solutions by allowing electric utility customers to purchase shares in a renewable energy facility to offset their monthly energy consumption, often via a credit on their monthly utility bills or by purchasing or leasing a portion of the solar panels in an array.
+Community solar programs promote participation in renewable energy solutions by allowing qualified electric utility customers to purchase shares in a solar facility to offset monthly energy consumption, often via a credit on their monthly utility bills or by purchasing or leasing a portion of the solar panels in an array.

-A community-based solar project might benefit individuals, businesses, nonprofits and other groups, who would not otherwise have access to energy from solar installations.
+A community-based solar project could benefit individuals, businesses, nonprofits and other groups, who don’t have access to energy from solar installations.

 Community solar allows for equal access to the economic and environmental benefits of solar energy generation regardless of the physical attributes or ownership of an individual’s home or business.